mymx98/Time-Series-Analysis/README.md

 ## Overview
 -----------
-This covers the following topics:
+The notebooks generally aims to cover various time series models (specification, properties, how to estimate parameters, generate forecasts) and various statistical tests.
+It covers the following topics:
 1. Looking at data
 2. Combining series
 3. Filtering